Exhibition for the 2013 Biennial of the Americas

 Curated by Cortney Lane Stell

 Emphasizing a state of change, the delicate lines of string fade in and out of sight depending on the perspective of the viewer and the color of the space behind the string.
 For instance, the black string seemed to disappear in the dark ceiling but was prominent against the white walls and windows.
 At night, against the darkened windows, the black string faded to invisibility.
-The varying tones of gray wandered between present and absent depending.
+The varying tones of gray wandered between present and absent depending on the viewer’s perspective.
 The composition and visibility of the piece was in a constant state of flux and perpetual change.

-Understanding that every finished work has opportunities for improvement, reconfiguration and re-realization, the materials used in this work continue to be utilized in sculptural works again, and again, further aligning with the curator’s exhibition concept.
+Understanding that every finished work has opportunities for improvement, reconfiguration and re-realization, the materials used in this work continue to be utilized in sculptural works again, and again.